Cayuga duck: Use

 The Cayuga is a meat-type duck.
-In the second half of the nineteenth century it became the principal duck breed reared for meat in the United States.
+In the second half of the 19th century it became the principal duck breed reared for meat in the United States.
 From about 1890 it began to be displaced by the American Pekin, which did not have the black pinfeathers of the Cayuga and so was easier to pluck and clean for sale.

-In the twenty-first century it may be reared for meat and eggs, but is most often kept for ornament or for showing.
+In the 21st century, it may be reared for meat and eggs, but is most often kept for ornament or for showing.
 Ducks may lay some 100–150 large eggs per year.
-At the beginning of the laying season the eggs are dark and may be almost black; they gradually lighten to the usual pale greenish blue or almost to white by the end of the season.
+At the beginning of the laying season, the eggs are dark and may be almost black; they gradually lighten to the usual pale greenish blue or almost to white by the end of the season.
 If they are to be hatched, the incubation time for the eggs is 28 days.

-Cayuga Duck eggs with mud splotches and shavings.
-The duck's waxy bloom is very noticeable with parts of it being much thinner on other part of the egg.
+Cayuga duck eggs with mud splotches and shavings: The duck's waxy bloom is very noticeable, with parts of it being much thinner on other part of the egg.
 They are bigger than a normal extra large egg.

 The feathers may be used in the tying of fishing flies.